//

 • SUBSEQUENT ACTION

-• Call the Registered Medical Practioner if the person you detained did end up in the cell block.
+• Call the Registered Medical Practitioner if the person you detained did end up in the cell block.

 • Constantly re-assess for RED FLAGS whilst the person remains detained under s136 and in contact with the police.